-Fostering will enrich your life.
-It is easy and fun while giving these kittens the precious gift of love.
-Every spring and summer, CSN needs homes that can foster a pair or a litter of kittens or a mama cat with newborn kittens.
-We rescue “bottle babies” — very young kittens that need to be bottle fed because there is no mama to nurse them.
+Fostering will enrich your life; It is easy and fun while giving kittens the precious gift of love and a chance at finding their forever home inside.
+Every spring and summer, CSN needs homes that can foster a pair or a litter of kittens, or a mama cat with newborn kittens.
+We also rescue “bottle babies” or very young kittens that need to be bottle fed because there is no mama cat to nurse them.
 Without enough homes to care for kittens until they are big enough for adoption, we cannot continue to rescue them and we need to.
 The living conditions for these kittens and their mamas prior to rescue is frequently horrendous.

 Can I foster just once or do I need to foster all spring and/or summer?